Samuel581/boxful-technical-backend/README.md

 - The backend service is accessible at `http://localhost:3000`
 - The frontend service is accessible at `http://localhost:3001`
 - MongoDB is accessible at `mongodb://localhost:27017`
-- All services communicate internally using the `boxful-network`
+- All services communicate internally using the `shared-network`

 ## 📚 API Documentation